22 minute read time

 Email conversions measure the number of people that followed through with an action, like those who made a purchase or reserved a seat at your next webinar.

 For businesses looking to increase revenue through email marketing, this is the money metric.
 It shows you how well your email marketing is converting subscribers into paying customers and provides your return on investment.

 To get this information, Campaign Monitor customers can log into their Google Analytics account and select the Overview tab from the Acquisition section of the toolbar.

 The unsubscribe rate measures how many people opt out of your email list from a particular campaign.
 Your unsubscribe rate should be fairly low.
 Industry standards suggest an unsubscribe rate of 2% or less as a good benchmark.

 Campaign Monitor users can find this rate in the Snapshot section of the Campaign Report.

-In this chapter, we’ll take the guesswork out of email marketing and provide strategic tips to help you increase your email metrics including open, click-through, and conversion rates.
+In this section, we’ll provide strategic tips to help you increase your email metrics, including open, click-through, and conversion rates.

 By using these specific tips, you’ll be able to make calculated changes to your email strategy that can result in higher open, click-through, and conversion rates.

 Marketing and sales are all about effectively communicating with your prospects and clients, and this is exactly what email marketing does for you.
 Although it is possible to communicate with your clients exclusively through social media, email has the advantage in that it is more personal and direct.

 While you may employ other digital marketing techniques like content and social media marketing, online ads, and any other tactics at your disposal, email marketing is the one element that ties them all together.
 Affording you an open channel to your customers, you are not only able to promote your products, but you can even promote your other marketing channels like your blog and social media accounts via email as well.